-Before that happens, we thought we’d check in how you’re doing and give you some hot tips on how to save energy and make sure you're not paying more for your power than you should be.
+Before that happens, we're getting you prepped with some hot tips on how to save energy and make sure you're not paying more for your power than you should be.
 Think of it as a power health check (but without the cold stethoscope).

 LEDs are worth their weight in gold

 Energy efficient lightbulbs can slash 85% of a household’s lighting costs - around $400 per year, or 20% of the average household’s total electricity cost!
 LED bulbs also have an estimated 10 year life so the savings really add up over time.